KaushalVachhani/ProtoMCP/README.md

-# MCP Model Context Protocol Demo
+# MCP Model Context Protocol

 This script demonstrates the use of a Model Context Protocol (MCP) setup using a Groq-hosted LLM and a custom MCP client/agent architecture.